In continuation on the theme of building agile, scalable and flexible networks, this article looks…

 Joost Verberk, Director of Product Management, also covered some of the thinking during his recent Technology Showcase presentation at OFC 2021.
 If you would like to watch that session on-demand, then please click here.

 Despite 5G being the most efficient and energy-aware mobile communication standard ever released, the enhanced services provided by 5G—mobile broadband, critical business and emergency communications, massive IoT—will drive traffic volume exponentially.

 In the past, service providers addressed these increased network demands by spending more money and buying more hardware.
 However, network operators cannot allow their infrastructure spending to increase exponentially with network traffic, because the number of customers and the prices they are willing to pay for mobile services will not increase so steeply.
 Additionally, different data-driven applications have different requirements, so operators need agile, flexible networks that can adapt automatically and in real-time to these different customers.

-Achieving these joint goals of sustainability and flexibility requires new technologies such as software-defined networking (SDN) and network function virtualisation (NFV).
+Achieving these joint goals of sustainability and flexibility requires new technologies such as software-defined networking (SDN) and network function virtualization (NFV).